Matrix3600/msvc-libs/download_vslib.md

 - _Python_.
 - On Linux, the package _msitools_.

 Then open a terminal and run:

 	# On Linux:
 	chmod u+x vsdownload.py
 	./vsdownload.py --dest "<download_directory>"

 	:: On Windows:
 	vsdownload.py --dest "<download_directory>"

 where `<download_directory>` is the directory where you want to put the downloaded files.

+Choose a directory whose path __does not contain spaces__ or special characters.